Zerbaib/HUGOwebsite/content/posts/awebsite.md

 Yes i know i use a "cms" for this web site !

 But for this website I wanted to do something clean.

+## Why this website
+I think this website could be a place of help for those who need it on Python, HTML, or even something else like Linux or the internet